Roland Beamont: Early life

 Roland Prosper Beamont was born on 10 August 1920 at 8 Private Road, Enfield, Middlesex, the son of Lieutenant Colonel Ernest Clement Beamont, a trade officer with the Foreign Office, and Dorothy Mary, née Haynes.
 He grew up in Chichester, Sussex, and from an early age was fascinated by aviation.
 His first flight was in 1926; a barnstormer in an Avro 504 landed near his home and took Beamont (aged 6) and his father up for 5 Shillings.
 Thereafter, Beamont saved all his pocket money to spend it on flying books and model aeroplanes His second fight was in 1932 in a Fox Moth piloted by C.W.A.
 Scott.

-He spent his school holidays, cycling to nearby Tangmere aerodrome to watch the RAF Hawker Furies fly.
+He spent his school holidays, cycling to nearby RAF Tangmere to watch the RAF Hawker Furies fly.
 His parents supported his interest in aviation and had him educated at Eastbourne College from 1934 to 1937 with the aim of admission into the RAF College Cranwell In addition, his father organised two air experience flights (under the RAF's schools assistance scheme) the first at Tangmere, with No. 1 Squadron, the second at RAF Halton in which Beamont (aged 16) was allowed to take the controls in an Avro Tutor.

 Beamont was not academic and failed his school certificate in 1938.
 He retook it after private tuition, and scraped enough passes to apply for a short service commission.
 On 2 September 1939 he reported to No. 13 Elementary and Reserve Training School at White Waltham Airfield for ab initio flying training as a civilian.
 His subsequent commission was dependent on passing the course (i.e. going solo after 15 hours tuition), which he only just managed.
 He was posted to No. 13 Advanced Flying Training School, Drem, flying Hawker Harts and then Hurricanes.
 He passed out as a pilot officer, graded exceptional, on 21 October, and in November 1939, he was sent to France to join No. 87 Squadron.